Xallt/xallt.github.io/_posts/2023-11-9-connecting-mediapipe-cmake.md

 Just had to look for "#define MP_RETURN_IF_ERROR" inside the github

 ### C++ in VSCode
-A couple words about C++ in VSCode -- previosly when doing stuff with C++ it was only small projects and I didn't have many issues, but now this one had a pretty large Mediapipe and ImGui dependencies.
+A couple words about C++ in VSCode -- previously when doing stuff with C++ it was only small projects and I didn't have many issues, but now this one had a pretty large Mediapipe and ImGui dependencies.

 [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) is the VSCode plugin for C++ IDE features, and mostly it works well, but for me it failed on deeply-positioned files.
 I complained about it on Twitter, and one of the maintainers actually replied and was nice!

 Here's the thread: [https://twitter.com/Xallt_/status/1714777777046503442](https://twitter.com/Xallt_/status/1714777777046503442)\
 Didn't report the issue to Github yet, but I *probably* will

-And another note -- C++ is generally a harder language to grasp than Python, but the IDE features (at least in VSCode) are a lot nicer, and I remembered how nice it is to have actual static types, and catch small issues in the code before you even try to run it.
+And another note -- C++ is generally a harder language to grasp than Python, but the IDE features (at least in VSCode) are a lot nicer, and I was reminded of how nice it is to have actual static types, and catch small issues in the code before you even try to run it.

 ### ChatGPT is a great help
 ChatGPT isn't all that powerful -- many times when asking it questions about the code, about my linking issues, or Bazel features, it didn't respond with anything that was helpful.